Inspiring Women in Project Management: Traci Duez

 It’s time for another installment of Inspiring Women in Project Management and today I’m delighted to introduce you to Traci Duez, chemist turned project manager and now someone who inspires women herself.

 I can say that categorically because I first came across Traci when I attended a PMI Global Congress in Denver, my first one ever, and I went to her presentation.
-She probably doesn’t remember me Actually she says she does and she let me interview her (watch that here: start the video at about 6.40).

 And I was pretty inspired by how much energy she had on stage and how passionate she was about getting more productivity from your team.